Long sick leave after low-grade brain tumor

 One year after the diagnosis of low-grade malignant brain tumor, a University of Gothenburg study shows, just under three people in ten were in full-time employment.
 Another year later, the proportion remained below half.
 For this young patient group, returning to work is a key health factor.

 Every year, some 100 people in Sweden are diagnosed with a low-grade brain tumour (also known as low-grade glioma).
 This type of tumour is incurable but grows slowly and, thanks to modern treatments, survival expectancy has successively increased.

 The study, published in the journal Neurology, comprised 381 patients aged 18–60 with the first onset of low-grade glioma in the years 2005–15.
-Data were retrieved from the Swedish National Quality Registry for Brain Tumors, Swedish Social Insurance Agency, Swedish National Board of Health and Welfare, and Statistics Sweden.
-The matched control group comprised of 1,900 people.
+Data were retrieved from the Swedish National Quality Registry for Brain Tumours, Swedish Social Insurance Agency, Swedish National Board of Health and Welfare, and Statistics Sweden.
+The matched control group comprised 1,900 people.

 Given the patients’ low age — averaging 40 years when they fell ill — their work capacity is seen as an especially important factor in the quality of life.
 Being able to work again is, for many, a crucial aspect of returning to a normal life.

-Brain surgery no obstacle
+Brain surgery is no obstacle

 The researchers were able to show that factors associated with a lower rate of return to work were advanced age, low functional level, other morbidities, previous sick leave irrespective of cause, radiation treatment and chemotherapy.
 Undergoing surgery involving tumour removal was, on the other hand, associated with a greater likelihood of a return to work.